pyarmak/entrada-1x-docs/docs/developer/namespace.md

 ### $db (Object)

-Available: All Entrada Versions
+Available: All Entrada versions

 The `$db` object allows you to access the active Entrada database connection.
 Entrada uses the [ADOdb](http://adodb.sourceforge.net/docs-adodb.htm) library to accomplish this.

-While it is possible to use SQL directly in your code, it is considered best-practice *now* to access the database through the appropriate model (i.e. `Model_Events::get($id)`).
+While it is possible to use SQL directly in your code, it is currently considered best practice to access the database through the appropriate model (e.g. `Model_Events::get($id)`).

 Example Usage (Select):
 ```php